smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

   upkeepNeeded = (block.timestamp - lastUpkeepTimeStamp) > updateInterval;
   ```

 - `performUpkeep`: Sends the request to the oracle by calling the `FunctionsClient` `sendRequest` function.
 You can read the API reference for [sending a request](/chainlink-functions/api-reference/FunctionsClient/#sendrequest).
-Also, it updates `lastUpkeepTimeStamp` with the current timestamp, increments `upkeepCounter`, and sets `latestRequestId` to the last request id.
+Also, it updates `lastUpkeepTimeStamp` with the current timestamp, increments `upkeepCounter`, and sets `latestRequestId` to the last request ID.

   ```
   lastUpkeepTimeStamp = block.timestamp;